adem-usta/python-docker-template/README.md

 ## Features

-Easy to develop on with development helpers:
+- Easy to develop on with development helpers:

   - `pylint`: to help you write pythonic code.
   - `yapf`: to help you format your code.
   - `mypy`: to help you write python code with typings.

-Easy to test with the help of some tools:
+- Easy to test with the help of some tools:

-- TO DEFINE

-Easy to deploy, as it is dockerized.
+  - `pytest`: to test your app with unit tests.
+  - `pytest-cov`: to check your tests coverage.

+- Easy to deploy with the help of docker.

 ## Development

-In order to develop you service in optimal conditions (linting, autocomplete, etc), you need to setup your environment.
+In order to develop you service in optimal conditions (linting, autocomplete, etc), you need to setup a virtual environment and install all the packages you need:

-Just run `./setup.sh` and you're good to go !
+- Run `./scripts/setup.sh` to create the virtual environment and install packages

-In your current shell, you just need to activate your virtual environment if you want to launch your application locally, without using docker:
+- In your shell, activate the virtual env: `source .virtualenv/bin/activate`

-`source .virtualenv/bin/activate`
+If you're using `vscode`, a setting file is provided to use the virtual environment.

+You need to install the official Python extension to get the best of your IDE.

-## Build your image
+## Docker image

+The provided Dockerfile aims to facilitate the deployment of your application with docker.

+It contains two stages:

+- `app`: contains the package the app needs to run.
+- `tests`: based on `app`, contains also the tests packages and sources, to let your run unit tests inside the container.

+### Build the app

+Run `docker build --tag=<YOUR_IMAGE_NAME:TAG> --target=app .`

+### Build with tests

-Just run `docker build -t <YOUR_IMAGE_NAME>:<YOUR_TAG> .`
+Run `docker build --tag=<YOUR_IMAGE_WITH_TESTS_NAME:TAG> --target=tests .`

-## Test your application

-TODO